strohne/Facepager/src/readme.txt

     - Download from github or clone (https://github.com/strohne/Facepager.git)

 	- To clone via https open terminal and run the following commands:
-	  (could fail in virtual machine, workaround is to install GitHub Desktop?)
+	  (could fail in virtual machine, workaround is to install GitHub Desktop? better way: bridge network in vwware player instead of nat)
 	  (adjust folder name if neccessary)

 	    $ cd Documents